Media contacts

 Historic overview

-The first human imprint on the Las Vegas Springs dates back between 5,000 to 12,000 years.
-Generations of nomadic Native American tribes lived here seasonally, hunted small game, and drank their fill of the springs' flowing waters.
+The first human imprint at the Las Vegas Springs dates back between 5,000 to 12,000 years.
+Generations of nomadic tribes lived here seasonally, hunted small game, and drank from the artesian springs.
+Spanish traders of the early 19th century forged a path that became known as the Old Spanish Trail, part of which crossed through the site.

 To assist you in fulfilling your media needs, this information sheet contains contacts, criteria, and guidelines for many requests.